 Doug Philips, plant driver, of Truro, was fined a total of £2 10s and 10s costs for poaching two rabbits.

-D.F.C.
-AWARDED TO BRANDON AIRMAN – Acting Squadron Leader W.L.
+D.F.C. awarded to Brandon man – Acting Squadron Leader W.L.
 Johnson, R.A.F.V.R., aged 25, is now a double Distinguished Flying Cross.
 He joined up at the start of the war and earned his first D.F.C. in January 1943.

 “Since then he has led his squadron on many raids against vital targets in support of ground forces and throughout has displayed inspiring leadership, great courage and unswerving devotion to duty.”